Frederick Charles John Morgan, 6th Baron Tredegar1

 Last Edited=7 Apr 2011

 Colonel Roland Stuart Forestier-Walker was born on 30 October 1871.1 He was the son of Sir George Ferdinand Radzivill Forestier-Walker, 2nd Bt. and Hon.
 Fanny Henrietta Morgan.2 He married, firstly, Olive Bassett, daughter of Ralph Thurstan Bassett and Augusta Maria Tyler, on 14 April 1904.1 He and Olive Bassett were divorced in 1918.
-He married, secondly, Norah Jacintha Phipps, daughter of Charles Nicholas Paul Phipps, on 18 January 1921.1 He died on 20 February 1938 at age 66.1
+He married, secondly, Norah Jacintha Phipps, daughter of Charles Nicholas Paul Phipps and Clare Emily Hervey-Bathurst, on 18 January 1921.1 He died on 20 February 1938 at age 66.1

-He was decorated with the award of the Boer War between 1900 and 1901.1 He fought in the First World War, where he was mentioned in despatches.1 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.) in 1916.1 He gained the rank of Lieutenant-Colonel and Brevet-Colonel in the service of the Royal Monmouth, Royal Engineers.1 He gained the rank of Honorary Colonel in 1936.1
+He was awarded the Boer War between 1900 and 1901.1 He fought in the First World War, where he was mentioned in despatches.1 He was awarded the Distinguished Service Order (D.S.O.) in 1916.1 He gained the rank of Lieutenant-Colonel and Brevet-Colonel in the Royal Monmouth, Royal Engineers.1 He gained the rank of Honorary Colonel in 1936.1

 Citations